 This your first ultra?
 We think this will be a great one:

 20 loops = 100K

 32 loops = 100 Miles!

 Also, there are relay options: For the 6 hour race, you can have up to 4 people on your relay team, and for the 12 and 24 hour races you can have up to a 6 person team.
 No restriction on how many laps each team member runs, so theoretically you could have a team with one runner and a bunch of people who just sit around and chill the whole time.
 And hopefully cheer the runner on!
 Hehe so if you don't feel like running the whole time (or just want to sit around and chill out for 24 hours) here's your option!

-AID STATION & PACERS: We learned a few lessons this year -- most importantly we had a hard time keeping food available for runners because all the non-running folk kept getting to it first.
+AID STATION & PACERS: We learned a few lessons in years past -- most importantly we had a hard time keeping food available for runners because all the non-running folk kept getting to it first.
 (For instance, the bacon was gone almost as soon as we put it out -- if you were a runner out on a loop you were just out of luck.
 It was even worse when pizza showed up!)
 In order to take care of our beloved runners, this year we'll require you to be a runner or a pacer to access the aid station amenities.
 If you plan to use a pacer, you can pick up her bib at packet pickup -- tell her to wear it while she's pacing you and she'll be good to go.
 And tell her to save you some bacon!